Desonide (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using other steroid medicines (such as dexamethasone, prednisolone, prednisone, Medrol®).
+- Some medicines can affect how desonide works.
+Tell your doctor if you are also using other steroid medicines (such as hydrocortisone, methylprednisolone, prednisone, prednisolone, dexamethasone).

 Warnings While Using This Medicine: